mwbowers/mwbowers.github.io/concepts/enhancements/new-application-features.md

 There may be some Areas of your Legacy Application where Mobile users are the most common users, or Display Pages that need more advanced input devices (economically offered by Smart Phones such as GPS, cameras, finger signature, etc.).

-If this meets your needs, please refer to [ASNA Monarch Base Mobile Support](/mobile/mobile-overview).